kaethis/CS2040_strmatch/README.md

 ---
 ### Dependencies
-This program requires the following modules from the Python 3.10 standard library:
+This program was developed using Python 3.10.6 and requires the following modules from the Python 3.10 standard library:
 ```
 argparse    # parser for command-line options, args and sub-commands
 curser      # terminal handling for character-cell displays